 4. Heart Health

-Due to oatmeal’s powerful support of healthy cholesterol levels, it also reduces heart disease!
+Due to oatmeal’s powerful support of healthy cholesterol levels, it can also reduce heart disease risk!

 The FDA allows products containing at least 750mg of beta-glucans (those fibers that help to support lipid levels) to be labeled as heart healthy.
-For best results buy oat flour that is made from organic rolled oats like Arrowhead Mills Organic Oat Flour.
+When selecting oat flour, look for options made from organic rolled oats like Arrowhead Mills Organic Oat Flour for optimal results.

-Not only does the fiber in oats help with weight management, cholesterol, heart health, and blood sugar control, but it also nourishes your gut!
+Not only does the fiber in oats help with weight management, cholesterol, heart health, and blood sugar control, but oats can also nourish your gut!
 Oats are a prebiotic that help to feed probiotics.
 Think of prebiotics as the fuel for your probiotics!
 They work together to support a healthy colony of bacteria.
 Having a healthy gut reduces the risk of excess inflammation, digestive disorders, and disease.
 The absolute best oats for your gut are Arrowhead Mills Organic Steel Cut Oats.

 Get special offers, recipes & news